nuxui/website/content/_index.md

 ---

-NuxUI is a golang GUI framework, supported windows, macOS, linux, IOS, android

-NuxUI use native api of system to render widgets
+NuxUI is Golang GUI SDK for IOS, Android, macOS, Windows, Linux from a single codebase.

+NuxUI is now in developing, the API maybe changed before first stable version.

+Any suggestion or good idea post to [discussions](https://github.com/nuxui/nuxui/discussions), let's us make it awesome